SnegaaRavikumar/Guest-room-booking-application/README.md

 These are the main goals of this module

         - Admin can create the new account using name,email address,phone number and password.

 	- Admin can again login using email address and password.

 	- Admin can see the registered user details by giving the specific room no.

-        - Admin can add the new room by giving the features of the room.

-        - Admin can delete the specific room by using room no.
+	- Admin can add the new room by giving the features of the room.- Admin can delete the specific room by using room no.

 	- Admin can update the specific field of the existing room by using new value.

 These are the scripting languages and environment used in this module